jsongga/RoboMaze/README.md

 A HTML5 Micromouse simulator
 ============================

-This web app can be used to test Micromouse algorithms in your web browser.
+This web app can be used to test Multiple Micromouse coordinated navigation algorithms in your web browser.
 It exposes a [JavaScript Mouse API](https://github.com/bblodget/MicromouseSim/wiki/Mouse-API) for controlling a simulated mouse running in a simulated maze.